DavidSilveraGabriel/DavidSilveraGabriel/README.md

 ### I'm David.
-A Data Scientist Self-taught developer with 2 years of expertise in ML, results-oriented with CRISP-DM methodology, worked in projects related to health, computer vision and education
+A Data Scientist Self-taught developer with 2 years of expertise in ML, results-oriented with CRISP-DM methodology, worked in projects related to health, computer vision and education, actually working as a tutor

 ```python